What is the “Butterfly” in hockey?

-Some call it a style, some say it’s overused, we know it’s a way to make a save.
+Some call it a style, some say it’s overused, but we know it’s a way to make a save.
 It sounds like we’re cooking something up.
 What makes a good butterfly?

 • Controlled movement down to the ice, it should not be a flopping and slamming of the knees to the ice

-• Hands will remain out in front of the body and the stick will remain roughly one foot in front of the goalie at an angle.
+• Hands will remain out in front of the body, and the stick will remain roughly one foot in front of the goalie at an angle.

 Blocking butterfly, tall, gloves and arms flush with chest and pads